meilisearch/specifications/README.md

 To start a new specification, a new branch must start from `main` or from `release-vX.X.X` if the changes to write are already planned for an upcoming release.

-If a new specification file need to be introduced it must follow the pattern: `PR_number-feature-name.md`. e.g. if PR number 12 is about facetting, the newly introduced specification file will be named `0012-facetting.md`.
+If a new specification file need to be introduced, it must follow the pattern: `PR_number-feature-name.md`. e.g. if PR number 12 is about facetting, the newly introduced specification file will be named `0012-facetting.md`.

 > Note that a pull request not strictly dealing about a specification conception will be tagged as `Not A Spec`. e.g. A pull-request updating this file will be tagged with the `Not A Spec` label.

+The [pull-request template](pull_request_template.md) must be filled in when the pull-request is created.

 ## Review State